Boys and Men

 Men are fathers.
 They understand that their children are their greatest works, the most important things they will ever do for the world.
 They love them unconditionally and take responsibility for them and change their diapers and raise them to be men and women, not just boys and girls.

 Boys and men can both have sex.
-Boys do it in a way that takes something, men in a way that gives something away.
+Boys do it in a way that takes something, men in a way that gives themselves away.

 Boys hurt others.
 Men hurt themselves while serving them.
 Boys are fearful and cling to power.
 Men are confident and seek peace.
 Boys hide their sins and failures.
 Men confess them, take responsibility, and seek to grow.